May Rihani

-May Rihani is a Lebanese politician.
+May Rihani is a Lebanese author, international development expert, and politician.
 She was born in Beirut, though her family hails from Freike, Matn District, Lebanon.
 She is an expert on girls' education and women's empowerment.
 She worked in more than 40 countries in Africa, the Middle East, and Asia and visited 30 more to implement educational reform and in particular improve girls' education.
 She was a Senior Vice President of three leading US organizations that worked in International Development: Family Health International (FHI 360), the Academy for Educational Development (AED), and Creative Associates International.
 Ms Rihani served as the co-chair of the United Nations Girls' Education Initiative (UNGEI) between 2008 and 2010.
-She is fluent in Arabic, French and English, is a writer and poet, and a women's rights activist.
+She is fluent in Arabic, French and English.
+She published 9 books, 3 in Arabic and 6 in English; she is also the editor or co-editor of 4 English books.
+Two of her English books are translated into: French, Spanish, Arabic, and Persian.

 She assumed a position as director of the Kahlil Gibran Chair for Values and Peace at the University of Maryland, College Park, in early 2016.
-She is a candidate for the 2022–2025 Lebanese presidential election, and has sought support from opposing parties, independent MPs, and thirteen reformist deputies as well as the Lebanese diaspora.
+She was a candidate for the 2022–2025 Lebanese presidential election, and has sought support from opposing parties, independent MPs, and thirteen reformist deputies as well as the Lebanese diaspora.